top of page

 By Patty Laushman

-Brushing one's teeth is essential to good health, but it's a deceptively complex process.
-For autistic kids, it can become a stressful part of daily hygiene as a non-preferred activity that requires many steps.
-Teeth brushing can be a sensory and motor skills minefield as well.
+Brushing one's teeth is essential to good health, but it can become a really stressful task that is a sensory minefield.
 Many autistic adults still struggle with this really important component of daily hygiene.
-If this is you, I hope you also find this information helpful.
+If this is you, I hope you find this information helpful.

 Toothpaste Issues